ika-rwth-aachen/ros2_unbag/README.md

 ```
 You’ll be prompted to pick which routine to uninstall.

+⚠️ Never use or install new routines that you did not write yourself or that you do not trust.
+The code gets ingested and executed in the context of the *ros2 unbag* process, which means it can access all data and resources available to the process.
+This includes reading and writing files, accessing network resources, and more.
+Always review the code of any routine you use or install.

 ## Processors

 Processors are used to modify messages before they are exported.
 They can be applied to specific topics and allow you to perform operations such as filtering, transforming, or enriching the data.

+### Custom Processors

 You can define your own processors like this: